Skip to content

 2. Be located on a minimum of 10 acres; and

+The first two requirements are relatively straightforward, with the third being slightly more complicated.
 The regulatory requirements that must be met include all provisions of Schedule “E” to the regulations, including the location and operation of an ejector.
 For example, all wastewater effluent discharged must be contained within the boundaries of the property onto which it is ejected, and minimum setback distances must be met (such as 200 feet from water courses, property boundaries, dwellings, or wells).

 Assumption of Responsibility